 The grants supporting the Fifth Grade Program cover the cost of the program, school bus transportation, admission and program fees.
 Grants are awarded on a first-come, first-served basis.
 Please fill out and submit the following grant application:

 Unless otherwise approved, a maximum of $300.00 per bus or $600.00 per school reimbursement is allowed with an itemized transportation invoice.
+Single day groups of 30 students or less are reimbursed at $100.00 per bus.
+Charter buses will be reimbursed for the cost of a school bus to make the trip.
 Please schedule the bus after you receive confirmation of your field trip date.
 Teachers will receive a bus reimbursement form on the day of their visit.

 Field trips are generously funded through the Friends of the Children’s Garden.
 This partnership with the Oregon Garden was initiated by Roth’s Fresh Markets in 2001 and is currently managed through the Roth’s Benefit Education Foundation.